Programs and Clubs

 This event was created 32 years ago to promote the study of mathematics and to honor the outstanding math students in Santa Barbara County.

 On May 1, 1982, the first South Coast Mathematics Superbowl was held in Porter Hall, on the Westmont College campus.
 One hundred and twenty students, representing ten schools, participated in the event.
 The annual event soon outgrew Porter Hall, and was moved to the Santa Barbara County Education Office.
 In May of 2001, the Superbowl was moved to Warren Hall at the Earl Warren Showgrounds to accommodate even more schools.

-The California Education Code requires the school site council to develop a Single Plan for Student Achievement.
+The California Education Code requires the School Site Council to develop a Single Plan for Student Achievement.
 The purpose of the Single Plan for Student Achievement (SPSA) is to create a cycle of continuous improvement of student performance, and to ensure that all students succeed in reaching academic standards set by the State Board of Education.
-The Washington Site Council will serve as a forum where school staff, parents, and students can discuss a variety of issues that affect student performance at Washington Elementary School.
+The Washington School Site Council will serve as a forum where school staff, parents, and students can discuss a variety of issues that affect student performance at Washington Elementary School.